 Our Meet the Music community and education programme is generously supported by the MariaMarina Foundation.

-Founded in 1988, City of London Sinfonia’s education and outreach programme was one of the first such programmes to be established by a UK orchestra.
-Orchestra musicians spend many hours outside the concert hall working with young people, in prisons, hospitals and in residential homes bringing music making to life.
-Our Meet the Music programme involves two strands of work:
+We are incredibly proud to have the opportunity to work alongside some incredible organisations as part of our Meet the Music outreach initiatives.
+Founded in 1988, City of London Sinfonia’s education and outreach programme was one of the first to be established by a UK orchestra.
+Our musicians spend many hours outside the concert hall working with young people, in hospitals and in residential homes, bringing music making into the community.

 For more information on our community and education work please call 020 7621 2805.